 What is preventing standard contracts?

 The biggest challenge with standard contracts is that a one-size-fits-all approach to contracting doesn’t benefit parties or address specific situations sufficiently.
 Standards can only be accepted and adopted if an authority can impose it or if a large enough group of sponsors can support them.
 Initiatives like oneNDA are designed to cut the time and resources involved in the negotiation of a non-disclosure agreement thanks to standardisation but it only works for the companies that sign up to use it.
 The British government has also introduced a model assured shorthold tenancy agreement but it is not suitable for all situations and is not proposed as a standard or compulsory contract to use.
-Standard contracts have been successful when the contracts are short and simple or when no flexibility or bargaining power so that they present a low risk for the creators of those standard contracts.
+Standard contracts tend to be short and simple or with no flexibility or bargaining power so that they present a low risk for the creators of those standard contracts.

 How can standard contracts become a thing?